mikeyiu/CodePathTip/README.md

 ## Notes

-sometimes, absolute placement does not work as planned.
+I made several attempts to make a SETTING page.
+I was unable to modify it.
 Improvements were made to my app by trial and error.

 ## License